twnzl/nanium/README.md

 ### Prepare the contracts

-Until today the typescript compiler does not support generation of type information, to use them at runtime.
+Unfortunately, the typescript compiler still does not support the generation of type information that can be used at runtime.
 But this information is necessary to make the contract serialization and deserialization work.
 Therefore, nanium uses decorators to fill this gap.

-Currently, There are three essential decorators.
+Currently, there are three essential decorators.

 - __@Type()__: All properties of a contract class or subclass that do not have a primitive type must be decorated with
   @Type().
 The parameter is the class/constructor of the decorated property.
-- __@GenericType()__: If a property has a generic type that uses a type valiable from the parent class, an identifier for this type variable must be provided using @GenericType()
+- __@GenericType()__: If a property has a generic type that uses a type variable from the parent class, an identifier for this type variable must be provided using @GenericType()
 - __@RequestType()__: Use the property 'responseType' to set the class of the response.
 And for each defined generic type identifier specify the concrete class using the property 'genericTypes'

-Excample:
+Example:

 ```ts
 export class GenericStuff<TStuffSubType> {